 |No dataset with name: [YOUR_DATASET].||You might have an error in your sink's destination or someone might have deleted the dataset.||Either re-create the dataset or update the export sink to use a different dataset.|

 |Logs streamed to table [YOUR_TABLE] in dataset [YOUR_DATASET] do not match the table schema.||You are trying to export logs that are incompatible with the current table's schema.||Make sure nothing other than log entries are being written to the same table.
 You can remove or rename the table and let Stackdriver Logging create the table again.|

 |Per-table streaming insert quota has been exceeded for table [YOUR_TABLE] in dataset [YOUR_DATASET].||You are exporting too many log entries too quickly.
 See the BigQuery default quota limits, which apply to logs streaming.||If you exceed the quota, contact a sales representative to increase your per-table or per-project quotas.|

 The following table lists the most common errors when you configure Stackdriver Logging to export logs to Cloud Pub/Sub:

 |[ACCOUNT] needs edit permission on [PROJECT] to publish to [TOPIC]||The specified account does not have Can edit permission in your project.||Add the necessary permissions to your project.
-See Set access permissions for Cloud Pub/Sub.|
+See Destination authorization.|